-On April 16, the Paycheck Protection Program (PPP) ran out of loan funds to offer to small businesses.
+In mid-April, the Paycheck Protection Program (PPP) ran out of loan funds to offer to small businesses.
 However, on April 24, President Trump signed into law an additional coronavirus relief bill that included another $310 billion for the PPP.
-As of May 21, about $512 billion of the program’s $659 billion in total funding has been given out.
-That leaves just under $150 billion up for grabs.
+As of June 30, about $139 billion of the program’s $659 billion in total funding is still up for grabs.

 What’s more, sole proprietors, independent contractors and self-employed individuals are eligible for these loans.
 To receive a PPP loan, you do not need to have been denied credit elsewhere.
 You also do not need to sign a personal guarantee or put up collateral.

 To apply, you’ll need to contact an existing SBA 7(a) lender or any federally insured depository institution, federally insured credit union or Farm Credit System institution that is participating.
-Here is a list of PPP loan lenders and requirements and the PPP application.
+Check out our comprehensive overviews of PPP loan lenders and requirements and the PPP application.

-The PPP is expected to run until June 30, 2020, though some banks have already stopped accepting applications.
+The application deadline for the PPP is June 30, 2020, though some banks have already stopped accepting applications.
 Here are your options if your business misses out on a PPP loan.

 Economic Injury Disaster Loans (EIDLs)

-Up until April 16, the Economic Injury Disaster Loan (EIDL) Program was on hold.
+Up until mid-April, the Economic Injury Disaster Loan (EIDL) Program was on hold.
 But as part of the additional coronavirus relief bill that President Trump signed into law on April 24, the EIDL program received another $60 billion in funding.
 As of July 3, around $135 billion has been approved through the EIDL program, in addition to all $20 billion in EIDL cash advance grants.